oscr/raspberrypi_linux/README.md

 You will now have a generated recipe `helloSqueed_0.1.bb` with the source code: `helloworld.c` and `example.patch`

-For fun lets edit `helloworld.c`
+Lets edit `helloworld.c` to add a custom greeting

     nano meta-squeed/recipes-example/example/helloSqueed-0.1/helloworld.c

-I change my example to print `Live long and prosper.\n` instead.
+I changed my `helloworld` example to print `Live long and prosper.\n` instead.

 We also need an image that we will add our recipe to